Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 Advantages of Thermal Power Plants

-1. Fuel cost of the thermal power plant is relatively low.
+1. The fuel cost of the thermal power plant is relatively low.

 2. Thermal energy can be produced everywhere in the world.